open-resource-discovery/.github/README.md

 Changes to the community health files and this repository are managed in a central internal location and mirrored to this repository.
 Manual changes to this repository will be overwritten and we can not accept any pull requests.

+## Licensing

+Copyright 2025 SAP SE or an SAP affiliated Company and open-resource-discovery/.github contributors.